Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

 “I hope so,” said Saahna.
 “I doubt we made much on this run.”

 I shook my head.
 “We didn’t do bad.
 Covered our operationals anyway.
 Unless we racked up a ridiculous number of their fines.”

 She frowned.
 “Did we?”

 I hesitated.
 “We’re out about 17 k-creds.
 That I know of.
 So far.
 Pretty much spread evenly, so I can’t blame any one of us.
-Except…” I stopped and pulled up my comp.
+Except…” I stopped and pulled up the records my comp.
 “Who was singing Aslan folk songs at 0300 in the common room?
 Actually, it says someone was screeching like a cat in heat in the common room, but I know what an Aslan folk song sounds like.”